- Challenge yourself on various hikes amid breathtaking coastal scenery

 Day 6: Padstow and Departure

-Your hiking holiday finishes in Padstow, overlooking the calm waters of the Camel Estuary.
+Your hiking holiday finishes here in Padstow, which overlooks the calm waters of the Camel Estuary.
 Relax, put your feet up, and enjoy your last morning on the Cornish coast.